|

 Marie Römer Westh 2002:

-"In my artwork I am interested in working with communication and
+"In my artwork I am interested in working with communication

 sociality.
-It is the attempt to investigate, enlighten, advocate and
+It is the attempt to investigate, enlighten, advocate

-stimulate the encounter and communication between people both inside
+stimulate the encounter and communication between people both

 and outside the art institution that interests me.
 I have made